“The Lord keeps faith forever, secures justice for the oppressed, gives food to the hungry.” Psalm 146.

 First, I’m reminded of the statement to those ordained to the diaconate, when these candidates are given the great privilege to read at liturgy from the book of the Gospels.

-The bishops tells the ordained, “Receive the Book of the Gospels.
-Believe what your read.
+The bishop tells the ordained, “Receive the Book of the Gospels.
+Believe what you read.
 Teach what you believe.
 Practice what you preach!’
 So let us all practice what we preach.

-Second, I look to our own parish, and after a process of discernment, we drafted a mission statement that speaks to our future, “Shaping the future at a table of profound gratitude and boundless generosity.”
+Second, I look at our parish.
+After a process of discernment, we drafted a mission statement that speaks to our future, “Shaping the future at a table of profound gratitude and boundless generosity.”
 Let’s celebrate an attitude of gratitude with one another, especially as we approach the Thanksgiving holiday.

-And, most of all, welcome all those on the edges of life — like the widow, the poor, the disabled veteran, and immigrant children with great personal gentleness and generosity of heart.
+Most of all, welcome those on the edges of life — like the widow, the poor, the disabled veteran, and immigrant children with great personal gentleness and generosity of heart.